camunda/camunda-docs-manual/content/installation/full/jboss/manual.md

 #### Problem With Deployments Using the REST API

 Camunda Spin is not available in scripts if a process definition is deployed via REST API.
-Because Wildfly handles dependencies using its module system and camunda engine module has no module dependency on the spin module.
+Because Wildfly handles dependencies using its module system and Camunda engine module has no module dependency on the spin module.

 ### Groovy Scripting